 Who Shouldn’t Buy Swanson Green Lipped Mussel

-- Those who like to avoid “fishy” smells; this is made from ground up mussels and it smells like it.
+- Those who like to avoid “fishy” smells; this is made from ground-up mussels, and it smells like it.

 Why Take Omega-3 Supplements?

-Of course, the average person eats more processed and fried foods than they should which means that the ratio of Omega-3 to -6 is off balance.
+Of course, the average person eats more processed and fried foods than they should which means that the ratio of omega-3 to -6 is off balance.
 Research suggests that a 1:4 or even 1:2 ratio is ideal for reducing the risk of heart disease and some cancers, but the average person eats closer to 1:10 or even 1:25 in some studies.(21)

-How We Choose the Best
+How We Decided the Best Omega-3 Supplements

 So how did we land on this list?
 Below are the criteria we used to make sure we’re landing on the cream (or oil) of the crop.

+There’s no official recommended intake, but the World Health Organization and the US Department of Health and Human Services suggest a minimum of 250 to 500 milligrams of omega-3s per day.
+It’s important to note that many of these studies were using two to four grams per day to achieve their effects.
 Studies vary a lot in the dosages — one found that 14 grams of fish oil per day for five weeks helped improve some markers of inflammation among post-menopausal women.(22) But as mentioned, the closest thing to a recommendation we’ve got is 250 to 500 milligrams per day of a combination of EPA and DHA.
 Our favorite supplement delivered a solid 2.5 grams, but we didn’t penalize too harshly for lower amounts.

-There are several third party testers and regulatory bodies that can be employed by producers of Omega-3 supplements.
+There are several third-party testers and regulatory bodies that can be employed by producers of omega-3 supplements.

 The most popular is probably The International Fish Oil Standards™ (IFOSS), who awarded five stars to our Best Overall and Most Responsibly Sourced picks.
-The Ontario-based organization focuses on three main categories: the label accuracy, or the amount of active ingredients claimed on the label; the presence of contaminants like mercury and radiation, which they state can outweigh the beneficial health effects of fish oil; and stability, or how quickly the product is likely to degrade.
+The Ontario-based organization focuses on three main categories: the label accuracy or the number of active ingredients claimed on the label; the presence of contaminants like mercury and radiation, which they state can outweigh the beneficial health effects of fish oil; and stability, or how quickly the product is likely to degrade.
 IFOS is the only organization that tests fish oil products by batch and lot number to make sure they each have the right components, don’t contain contaminants, and are stable and fresh for consumption.

 Labdoor is another highly regarded company that emphasizes label accuracy.
 An approval from Labdoor is highly valued in all areas of nutritional supplements — the completely independent company purchases products off of retail shelves and online sites and then send samples to an FDA-registered laboratory for chemical analysis.

-Particularly for the fish based Omega-3s, responsible sourcing can be a priority for some consumers.
+Particularly for the fish-based omega-3s, responsible sourcing can be a priority for some consumers.
 This is where the certifications from IFOSS, Marine Stewardship Council, and Friend of the Sea come into play.

-We therefore prefer fish oils with ingredients like these, water, and glycerin (to maintain the shape of the capsules).
+Therefore, we prefer fish oils with ingredients like these, water, and glycerin (to maintain the shape of the capsules).

 [Looking to lose weight and gain muscle?
 Check out our calorie calculator to work out the rest of your diet]

-Best Food Sources of Omega-3
+Best Omega-3 Food Sources